MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 > [!NOTE]
 > The mixed-reality toolbar will not appear if the Dynamics 365 Guides user joins the call from two different devices.

+## Start or receive a call in Dynamics 365 Guides

-## Make a one-to-one call to a contact in your organization from Dynamics 365 Guides
+### Make a one-to-one call to a contact in your organization

 1. Look at the palm of your hand to open the Main menu, and then select the **Communications** button.